ooper-shlab/MyContacts-Swift/README.md

 # MyContacts
 A simple example of using Contacts and ContactsUI framework

-## It seems ContactsUI still has severe bugs.
-This sample code does not contain any sort of workarounds and may harm your device if you run it on.
+### It seems severe bugs are fixed in Xcode 7/iOS9 SDK beta 3.
+Of course NO WARRANTIES terms are still (and being in the future) valid.
+As for now, CNContactViewController(forUnknownContact:) does not work as ABUnknownPersonViewController do in iOS8.
+Checking if it's a bug or my misunderstanding or misusage.
+Any info welcome.

 UI, functionality and method-class designs are taken from Apple's QuickContacts sample code.
 <https://developer.apple.com/library/ios/samplecode/QuickContacts/Introduction/Intro.html#//apple_ref/doc/uid/DTS40009475>